Ornithogalum grandiflorum

 University

-He married Ingeborg Aleida Hettasch in 1961.
+He was married to Ingeborg Aleida Hettasch in 1961.
 Children: Eleanor, Christiaan

 Academic interests: History of Geography, geographical thought, political geography, arid regions,